aamanda261/Amanda-s-Portfolio2/README.md

 ![Screenshot of Personality Test](pictures/Personality Test.png)

- - Project 3 Report: I developed a personality test to simulate how quizzes assign personality types based on user responses.
+ - I developed a personality test to simulate how quizzes assign personality types based on user responses.
 I used Python in PyCharm and implemented loops, conditionals, and a scoring system.
 A challenge I faced was handling invalid user input, which I solved using input validation and loops.
 I used class notes and examples to help guide my coding.
 The final program successfully assigns personality types, and I would improve it by adding more questions and enhancing the interface.